TheMasster12/mass-web/README.md

 > Complete redesign of my personal website.

 ## Design
-The design is based on a grid system.
+The design is ~~far from complete~~ based on a grid system.
 Some have said that it looks similiar to the Windows Metro interface, but I think it has more in common with a chess board.

+Note: The design is currently only optimzed for 1080p screens, this will be fixed in the future.

 ## Building
 First, install [Node.js](http://nodejs.org).